 1930s Partner Charleston is an important part of modern Lindy Hop dancing and is frequently seen as part of Lindy Hop.
 During our Lindy Hop lessons you will learn the basics of Partner Charleston and be able to dance it - especially when the music gets faster.

 - Without rhythm, it’s nothing!

-Authentic Jazz has its roots in the Afro American jazz dances of the early 1900s.
-The Suzie–Q, Shorty George, Tackie Anny, Fall Off the Log, Fish Tails, are just a few of the traditional solo jazz steps.
+Authentic Solo Jazz has its roots in the Afro American jazz dances of the early 1900s.
+The Suzie–Q, Shorty George, Tackie Annie, Fall Off the Log, Fish Tails, are just a few of the traditional solo jazz steps.
 Nowadays, not a single Lindy Hopper can avoid learning the figures of solo jazz as their dance skills grow.
 You might already be familiar with the solo jazz routines such as the Shim Sham, the Tranky Doo or the Big Apple.
 During solo jazz courses you will learn a range of steps that you can use to spice up your Lindy Hop, and more importantly, learning to dance solo will improve your balance, help you to improvize and become a more musical dancer.